CompuNetInc/dcv/README.md

 ### Example Usage
-All commands support adding --help to get extra information If using docker, precede all commands with 'docker-compose run', i.e. 'docker-compose run dcv check -d abc.com'
+All commands support adding --help to get extra information If using docker, precede all commands with `docker-compose run`, i.e. `docker-compose run dcv check -d abc.com`

 Logfile with error messages and final domain statuses found in dcv.log